One-eyed-warrior/QSVM/README.md

-project for coursework in 21CSE306J Quantum Computation
+mini project for coursework in 21CSE306J Quantum Computation